 The next step is to verify that the event invoked is actually the one in which we are interested.
-This is checked using the RTTI1 support.
-The typeid function allows us to compare the actual type of two references or pointers.
+This is checked using the $RTTI^4$ support.
+The CheckEvent() method allows us to compare the actual type of two events.
 In this case we compare the type of the received event with an IterationEvent.
-If they happen to be different, the method returns without any further action.
+The comparison will return true if event is of type IterationEvent or derives from IterationEvent.
+If we find that the event is not of the expected type then the Execute() method of this command observer should return without any further action.

 '''

-if( typeid( event ) != typeid( itk::IterationEvent ) )
+if( ! itk::IterationEvent().CheckEvent( &event ) )

 {

 return;

 }

 '''